glenncj3/letterperk2/README.md

 - Mode selector (Daily/Casual)
 - Game over modal with score breakdown
 - How to Play modal with bonus explanations
-- Refresh tiles feature (one-time use)
+- Redraw tiles feature (one-time use)

 ### Database Integration
 - Supabase database with 3 tables: